imjoseangel/microservice-arquitecture/README.md

 ### 3.2.1.5 Python, Go, Ruby and Shell scripting

-Keep as much consistency as possible and maintain every tool with their code base to have clear testing processes and avoid long ones.
-This is key to have a collaboration mind and be able to improve the code directly with the projects (Terraform, Ansible, Dev-Sec, etc).
+Keep as much consistency as possible.
+Create an environment following the project best practices and creating a collaboration environment.
+Try to impulse these best practices and consistency to be able to collaborate directly with the projects (Terraform, Ansible, Dev-Sec, etc).

 - Terraform -> Go
 - Ansible -> Python